French Christmas market

 Alsatian cookies

-Reims was the first site of Christmas celebrations in France in 496, and this city’s market boasts a similarly heritage-rich feel, centred around the Cathédrale Notre-Dame de Reims.
-The UNESCO-listed building serves as a staggering backdrop for an evening spent meandering the various stalls of the courtyard, while you can also enjoy views of the entire traditional scene if you take a ride on the illuminated Ferris wheel.
+Reims was the first site of Christmas celebrations in France in 496, and today its market still carries a distinctly historic charm, centred around the Cathédrale Notre-Dame de Reims.
+This UNESCO-listed building makes a stunning backdrop for an evening spent meandering the stalls of the courtyard, or why not take in the whole traditional scene from a ride on the illuminated Ferris wheel?

-Unlike many of the other French Christmas markets, the stalls here are only clustered in one section of the city, but with over one hundred lining the streets, it’s still a very impressive sight.
-After all, the market at Reims is the 3rd biggest Christmas market in France, so there’s more than enough to see whether you’re visiting for an afternoon trip or want to spend the evening exploring the stalls.
+Unlike many of France’s other Christmas markets, Reims’ stalls are gathered in one central area, with over 100 lining the streets.
+As the third-largest Christmas market in France, there’s plenty to see, whether you’re visiting for an afternoon stroll or spending the evening soaking up the festive atmosphere.

 Mulhouse Market